kg-construct/rml-fnml/overview.md

 to [=Parameter=]s (via [=FNML Parameter map=]s).

 <p class="note" data-format="markdown">
-If an execution returns multiple outputs (eg, a result and a status code), by referring to the same execution, you can use both outputs in different locations of the same mapping.
+If an execution returns multiple returning outputs (eg, a result and a status code), by referring to the same execution, you can use both outputs in different locations of the same mapping.
 If you leave out the intermediate [=function-valued term map=], you don't allow for reuse,